Latent Factor Analysis in Short Panels: Impact of assuming Gaussian errors and sphericity

 Conditions (a) and (b) in Proposition \ref{prop:gen:Gaussian} generalize the correctness of the scaled chi-square test beyond Gaussianity and error independence across time and assets.
 Under Assumption \ref{Ass2}, Condition (a) is satisfied if the standardized error terms $w_{i,t}$ are conditionally homoskedastic martingale difference sequences.
 However, Condition (a) excludes empirically relevant cases such as ARCH processes for $w_{i,t}$, because, in that case, $\frac{1}{V_{\varepsilon,tt} V_{\varepsilon,ss}} E[ \varepsilon_{i,t}^2 \varepsilon_{i,s}^2]$ depends on lag $t-s$.
 Hence, serial correlation in squared idiosyncratic errors is responsible for the deviation of the LR test from the scaled chi-square asymptotic distribution.
 This setting is covered by the general results in Proposition \ref{thm:asy:tests}.
 Anderson and Amemiya (1988) establish the asymptotic distribution of FA estimates assuming that the error terms are i.i.d.\ across sample units and deploy an assumption that is analogue to Condition (a) above in their Corollary 2.
-The i.i.d.\ assumption in our case implies $\sigma_{ii}=1$ for all $i$, which results in a cross-sectionally homoskedastic setting.\footnote{If the $\sigma_{ii}$ are treated as i.i.d.\ random effects independent of the errors, and we exclude cross-sectional correlation of errors to simplify, we recover the i.i.d.\ condition of the data.
-However, the random $\sigma_{ii}$ yields a stochastic common factor across time that breaks the condition in Corollary 2 of Anderson and Amemiya (1988).} That setting is irrealistic in our application, as it would imply that the idiosyncratic variance is the same for all assets.
-Our results show that establishing the asymptotic distribution of the test statistics, especially the AUMPI property of LR test (see Section \ref{local:sec}), in a general setting with non-Gaussian errors, heterogeneous idiosyncratic variances and ARCH effects, is challenging, but still possible.
+The i.i.d.\ assumption in our case implies $\sigma_{ii}=1$ for all $i$, which results in a cross-sectionally homoskedastic setting.
+That setting is irrealistic in our application, as it would imply that the idiosyncratic variance is the same for all assets.
+Our results show that establishing the asymptotic distribution of the test statistics, especially the AUMPI property of LR test (see Section \ref{local:sec}), in a general setting with non-Gaussian errors, heterogeneous idiosyncratic variances and ARCH effects (individual and common across assets), is challenging, but still possible.
+If the $\sigma_{ii}$ are treated as i.i.d.\ random effects independent of the errors, and we exclude cross-sectional correlation of errors to simplify, we recover the i.i.d.\ condition of the data.
+However, the random $\sigma_{ii}$ yields a stochastic common factor across time that breaks the condition in Corollary 2 of Anderson and Amemiya (1988).